vManav123/Amazon-s3-with-spring-boot/README.md

 Going forward, we'll use the AWS SDK for Java to create, list, and delete S3 buckets.
 We'll also upload, list, download, copy, move, rename and delete objects within these buckets.

 ## Maven Dependencies
-Before we get started, we need to declare AWS SDK dependency in our project:
+Before we get started, we need to declare Spring Cloud Starter AWS dependency in our project:

 ```javasript
 <dependency>